 Telecommuters are a relatively large percentage of the workforce: 10.42% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Old Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Old Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Old Harbor in 2022 was $19,207, which is low income relative to Alaska and the nation.
 This equates to an annual income of $76,828 for a family of four.
 However, Old Harbor contains both very wealthy and poor people as well.
 Old Harbor also has one of the higher rates of people living in poverty in the nation, with 55.38% of its population below the federal poverty line.